jd28/rollnw/issues/readme-style-docs-migration.md

 - if the Sphinx tree still exists, make sure removed pages are also removed from `docs/index.rst` toctrees

-## Generated Site Rendering Gaps
+## Generated Site Rendering

-The README-style docs site still needs a rendering pass:

-- Code blocks need readable syntax highlighting in generated HTML.
+Resolved 2026-07-08:

+- Generated HTML uses build-time Pygments highlighting, including a local Smalls lexer for `smalls` fenced code blocks.
+- The docs Smalls lexer is intentionally presentation-only, but its keyword, literal, string, and operator surface is aligned with `lib/nw/smalls/Lexer.cpp`.
+- Highlighting uses Pygments' built-in `zenburn` style.
+Pygments does not ship `wombat`, and `zenburn` is the closest muted dark style available without adding a custom theme file.
-- Some Markdown tables are not formatting correctly; table rendering should be verified against the generated site, not only GitHub's Markdown preview.
+- Markdown table rendering is covered by the docs site test fixture and verified against the generated site output.

 ## Do Not Carry Forward